prz3m0k0x/Cavity-driven-flow/README.md

 If there are troubles with convergence i suggest manipulating Courants number, timesteps and sizing of the grid.
 You can use premade graphics module that provide velocity magnitude and pressure contours.
 Also animations are available to use.
-To setup animation you must enter number of saves in the run.py file calling function solve().
+To setup animation you must enter number of saves in the run.py file calling function solver().
 Details are included in docstring.

+Further works would definietely include adding more stable schemes for gradients, as stability of solutions i currently the main issue.